You can directly download each of Murrays full MP3 tracks here - free of charge

-Here is a great sounding 16th note Swing Funk Shuffle that is fun to play and is written for 3 acoustic guitars, electric guitar, drums and bass.
+Here is a great sounding 16th note Sing Funk Shuffle that is fun to play and is written for 3 acoustic guitars, electric guitar, drums and bass.
 The electric guitar provides the groove riff that is essential to this style and the 3rd guitar takes the rhythm guitar role with simple, contemporary chords and the occasional fingerstyle.
 Guitars 1 and 2 handle the catchy melody and harmony and should have few technical challenges.
-However, Guitar 1 has a long, detailed and moderately demanding solo that your best guitarists will fight over.
+However, guitar 1 has a long, detailed and moderately demanding solo that your best guitarists will fight over.

 This is a swingin’ 2-feel Funk Shuffle that has an interesting twist in that it has a Jazz solo section.
 It is not a hugely technically demanding chart, but it does require a very sophisticated feel in the Jazz section from your drummer, bass player and acoustic guitar 3 (who needs to comp with energy and appropriate style).
 Acoustic guitar 1 has a bold, punchy melody which at times is shared by acoustic guitar 2, which also has some simple chord work.
 Guitar 3 has a strong arpeggio-based riff and a number of jazz chords to contend with.